gongbyung/ai-ethics-prototypes/README.md

 ---

-## **System 2 MVP: Turning Signals into Reasoning**

-**System 1 fast-thinking AI** flags ethical signals — fairness gaps, manipulative design, potential harm.
-However, signals alone don’t create accountability.
-The **System 2 slow-thinking AI** adds deliberation by routing these outputs into a reasoning layer powered by LLMs and human oversight.
+## **Ethical Reinforcement Learning Architecture**

 ### **Reward Function with Ethical Weighting**

-At the core of this architecture is a *hybrid reward function* that balances system performance with ethical alignment:
+At the core of this framework is a *hybrid reward function* balancing performance with ethical alignment:

 `R_responsible = (1 - λ) * R_objective + λ * R_Belmont`